-The assignment of the participating German geo-scientists was to acquaint the astronauts with the special rock formations of an impact crater.
-This training represented an important foundation for the later retrieval of rock samples from the Moon.
-As a consequence, the astronauts trained in the Ries were able to recognize rock masses ejected from craters and gather specific samples.
+This training course provided an important basis for the later retrieval of rock samples from the Moon.
+The astronauts trained in the Ries were therefore able to recognize impact rocks at lunar craters and to take samples from specific impact formations.

 Center for Ries Crater and Impact Research Nördlingen (ZERIN)

 Since 1998 the City of Nördlingen has operated the Center for Ries Crater and Impact Research Nördlingen (ZERIN) not far from the Ries Crater Museum.
 A research, training and documentation center supporting the Museum’s work, ZERIN provides research facilities for visiting scientists, seminar rooms, a technical library and an extensive archive of rock samples from the Ries and other impact craters.
 Scientists from all over the world utilize ZERIN’s facilities, knowledge and resources for their own research.